-In Déjŕ Vu, you may take one cab trip without paying the driver afterwards - try it again and he'll call the cops on you.
+- In Déjà Vu, you may take one cab trip without paying the driver afterwards - try it again and he'll call the cops on you.
 Coupled with the murder rap you're trying to beat, it's ten to life for you.
 Taking a Ballistic Discount doesn't work either - it turns out that there's bulletproof glass between you and the cabbie, and he's even quicker about calling the cops on you if you test it.
-Perhaps you should try shoplifting from thegun shop owner instead...
+Perhaps you should try shoplifting from the gun shop owner instead...

 Beat 'em Up

-If you break a shop window in Bioshock, the security system activates and sends machine-gun equipped helicopter robots to kill you.
-This comes across as an awfully extreme method of stopping shoplifters.
+- If you break a shop window in Fort Frolic in BioShock, the security system activates and sends machine-gun equipped helicopter robots to kill you.
 Since the usual things you get from shop displays are inexpensive first-aid kits and EVE hypos, there's usually no reason to risk it.

-Spelunky shopkeepers get angry over quite a few offenses, and there's a fairly complex system to determine their response to you.
+- Spelunky shopkeepers get angry over quite a few offenses, and there's a fairly complex system to determine their response to you.
 Killing a shopkeeper at any time, for any reason, causes the rest to be hostile to you for the rest of the game.
-Any other crime merely increases your Wanted Meter, which goes down by one each floor.
+Any other crime merely increases your Wanted Meter, which goes down by one each floor (not that most players even realize this on account of being compelled to kill angry shopkeepers out of self-defense).
 Notably, for whatever reason, stealing from a shopkeeper who is already angry doesn't count as a crime, which can be exploited for consequence-free robbery.
 As if that wasn't bad enough, some shopkeepers will not be in their stores, but waiting for you at the level exit hoping to catch you.

 Point and Click